-Throttle Body (TB)
+Throttle Body

-The throttle body (TB) (Figure 5) controls the amount of air that flows into the engine through a single butterfly valve.
+The throttle body (Figure 5) controls the amount of air that flows into the engine through a single butterfly valve.
 The single butterfly valve opening is determined by the accelerator pedal.
-The TB is cast with an air bypass channel and houses several emission-related components for the powertrain control module (PCM).
+The throttle body is cast with an air bypass channel and houses several emission-related components for the powertrain control module (PCM).